drym-org/symex.el/README.rst

 Symex and Evil
 --------------

+If you do happen to be an Evil user, using Symex should feel familiar, but while there are many similarities to Evil, it's also fairly different.

+Symex has a simple modal interface written using `Lithium <https://github.com/countvajhula/lithium>`_.
+In Evil, the paradigm is composing verbs with nouns (or operators with motions, in Vim parlance), whereas Symex has a "point free" design where the noun is fixed (i.e. it assumes you mean to perform operations on symexes) so you only need to worry about what you are trying to do without bothering about composition.
+For more on this style of UI, see `Rigpa <https://github.com/countvajhula/rigpa>`_.

 To avail of familiar Evil keybindings while in Symex mode, put something like this in your config:

 ::